talentseek/linkedin-automation-api/CONTINUED_DEVELOPMENT.md

 4) Event handling and analytics
 - [DONE] `message_received` webhook processing persists events and marks leads as `responded` (handler present and wired).
+- [DONE] Halt automation on reply: Scheduler processes only `pending_invite`/`connected`, so `responded` leads are excluded and will not continue in the sequence.
 - Next: include reply metrics in analytics summary.
 - Ensure idempotency by ignoring duplicate event IDs (if present) or by deduping on `(event_type, message_id)`.